 There is also an alternative for the above method, where you could go by wrapping in the wood chips into a foil.
 This should be followed by poking some holes throughout the foil paper so that maximum could span throughout the smoking area inside.

 Depending upon the case that, whether you are going for a direct or indirect smoking approach, the need would be to add in more chips every now and then.
-For an indirect smoking approach, you should feed the smoker with at least 2 x cups of wood chips of your preference after an interval of every 45 minutes.
+For an indirect smoking approach, you should feed the smoker with at least two handfuls of wood chips of your preference after an interval of every 45 minutes.

 You can get the best-smoked meat of your choice if you know the art of choosing the most suitable flavored wood chips for the meat that you are cooking.
 You can refer to the top section in order to get a better insight into this.